 - In 2020, Doyle’s Guide listed Mark Vincent as Recommended for the category “Contentious Intellectual Property Lawyers” in New South Wales, Australia.

 - Managing IP Asia-Pacific Awards 2020 – Shelston Lawyers Shortlist for Australian Award for Contentious Patent Work, May 2020

 - IAM Patent 1000 2020 – Shelston Lawyers Recommended for patent litigation 2020

 - Legal 500 2020 – Asia Pacific – Intellectual Property: “Shelston IP advises national and international clients on all types of IP assets including patents, trade marks and designs.
-It advises on the commercialisation of IP and is active in litigation matters; Katrina Crooks and Mark Vincent are key contacts in this space and are leading a team acting for Hytera Communication Corporation on a copyright and misuse of information case against Motorola Solutions.”
+It advises on the commercialisation of IP and is active in litigation matters; Mark Vincent is a key contact in this space and are leading a team acting for Hytera Communication Corporation on a copyright and misuse of information case against Motorola Solutions.”

 - In 2018, Doyle’s Guide listed Mark Vincent as Recommended for the category “Contentious Intellectual Property Lawyers” in New South Wales, Australia.